 Skip top navbar

-EASI: Equal Access to Software and Information homepage Wheelchair Access Symbol
+EASI: Equal Access to Software and Information homepage

-Barrier-free Information Technology
+Syllabus for Barrier-free Information Technology

-Certificate in Accessible Information Technology and Continuing Education Credits
+Certificate in Accessible Information Technology

 Course Registration and Schedule

-Course registration is $350 with a %20 discount for students.
+Course registration is $350 with a 20% discount for students.
 Overseas participants and EASI Annual Webinar members qualify for the student discount.

 Course description

-Barrier-free Information Technology has been revised and enriched with several new multimedia modules.
-The course is designed to guide an institution in making both its computer and information technology systems fully accessible to its users with disabilities. digitized information is display independent meaning that it can be input and output in ways that make it available to all users regardless of their abilities.
-Schools are becoming more concerned about providing texts in alternative formats, and the course will describe several different format options and give tips on creating in formats such as Word, PDF, PowerPoint, Web pages and DAISY.
+Barrier-free Information Technology is designed to guide an institution in making both its computer and information technology systems fully accessible to its users with disabilities. digitized information is display independent meaning that it can be input and output in ways that make it available to all users regardless of their abilities.
+Schools are becoming more concerned about providing texts in alternative formats, and the course will describe several different format options and give tips on creating documents in formats such as Word, PDF, PowerPoint, Web pages and DAISY.
 Libraries are increasingly using digitized information, and libraries can include the formerly "print disabled" as never before.
 New technologies are now available that significantly increase the participation of students with disabilities in the fields of science and math as the result of research and resources resulting from National Science Foundation grants.
 The emphasis in this month-long course will be on creating structures that will lead to the institution-wide system change as required by recent disability-related legislation.
-The course will be useful for administrators, faculty, computer and instructional support staff, librarians and more.

 Week 1: